BrennerDesign/egofishinggear/_products/ego-s1-genesis-large-rcn.md

     video:
     is_video: false
 left_column_html: >-
-  <p>The innovative EGO S1 Genesis Medium Rubber Coated Nylon net utilizes a
+  <p>The innovative EGO S1 Genesis Large Rubber Coated Nylon net utilizes a
   strong lightweight hexagonal extruded aluminum handle design that provides economical and dependable functionality.&nbsp; With a simple twist of the wrist, any EGO accessories hoop head or attachment tool can be securely